iCliniq Logo

 What Is the Test for Rheumatoid Factor?

-When to Do Rheumatoid Factor Test?
+When to Do the Rheumatoid Factor Test?

 What Is the Clinical Significance of Rheumatoid Factor?

-• The presence or absence of rheumatoid factors, as well as their titers and isotypes, have outstanding value for the diagnosis and prognosis of rheumatoid arthritis.
-Seropositive RA patients may have severe and erosive joint disease and extra-articular symptoms like rheumatoid nodules and vasculitis than seronegative patients.
+The presence or absence of rheumatoid factors and their titers and isotypes have outstanding value for the diagnosis and prognosis of rheumatoid arthritis.
+Seropositive RA patients may have severe and erosive joint disease and extra-articular symptoms like rheumatoid nodules and vasculitis, whereas seronegative patients may not.
+Similarly, high RF titers increase the chances of a patient developing RA and, consequently, a worse prognosis.
+Furthermore, RF appears at different times in RA patients.
+Some people get RF before they develop clinical illness.

 Conclusion